mancap314/mancap314.github.io/_posts/2025-01-07-hasenspiel.md

 <figure>
     <img src="{{site.baseurl}}/assets/hasenspiel_node_update.png" alt="Node  update"/>
     <figcaption>Black position leading here to two white position: the number
-    of possible games is the sum of the number of possible game of its vhild nodes; same for the number of games where black wins.
+    of possible games is the sum of the number of possible game of its child nodes; same for the number of games where black wins.
 Here White has one possibility to force victory, thus black cannot force victory.</figcaption>
 </figure>